eslint/eslint/docs/rules/no-underscore-dangle.md

 * `"allow"` allows specified identifiers to have dangling underscores
 * `"allowAfterThis": false` (default) disallows dangling underscores in members of the `this` object
 * `"allowAfterSuper": false` (default) disallows dangling underscores in members of the `super` object
+* `"allowAfterThisConstructor": false` (default) disallows dangling underscores in members of the `this.constructor` object
 * `"enforceInMethodNames": false` (default) allows dangling underscores in method names

 ### allow